hiveot/hub/docs/TD Challenges.md

 # Questions related to the use of TD in HiveOT

-1. How to define an event or action in the TD that carries a TD?
-[Solved]
-> Use-case: Thing agents (like protocol bindings) publish events with the TD of the things they manage.
-> Use-case: Consumers query TD's from the directory.
-* Solution: use the JSON serialized TD.
-Things write their TD to the directory if available.
-Things can make their TD available through HTTP on the well known address (see discovery).

-2. How to notify consumers of changed property values?
-[Solved]
-> Use-case: When one or more property values have changed, consumers must be notified.
-* Sending them as an event would mean duplicating all properties in the TD as events which seems overkill and not the intended use.
-* Old solution: define a '$properties' event that contains a list of property values, similar to [webthings.io events resource](https://webthings.io/api/#events-resource).
-* New solution: Use the WoT 'observeproperty' operation and let the protocol handle it.

 3. How to write multiple properties? [solved]
 > Use-case: user applies changes to multiple properties values in one request.
 > Solution: Don't support writing multiple properties.
 Use writeproperty instead.
 This avoids the ambiguity of the payload.
 Writing properties is rare enough so it isn't needed.